wallymathieu/assertfail/_posts/2020-01-28-Validations-in-fsharp-and-csharp.md

 ## Conclusion

 Validations can be expressed in different ways.
 There are a few main ways of encoding the validators.
-For f# we see an additional way of composing functions instead of using builder patterns or gluing attributes to the types that you want to validate.
+For F# we see an additional way of composing functions instead of using builder patterns or gluing attributes to the types that you want to validate.
 My impression is that it's not a clear choice unless you add preferences to the mix.